 If you are invited to a wedding, make sure you don’t wear white clothes.
 White is for the bride only.
 The invitation might say what the couple expects you to wear.
 Finnish weddings are rarely extremely formal.
 Thus most likely you don’t have to come in a long evening gown or white tie.

 When your own outfit is settled, you can proceed to buying a present for the bridal couple.
 It may be a good quality home appliance, or something else needed at home.
 An experience gift may also be a good idea, if the couple has already lived together for a long time and doesn’t need any household items.

 While these days less than half of Finnish couples get married in a church, the chances are the ceremony you’ll be attending is in a church.
 This is because many couples who have gotten married in a civil ceremony still opt for a blessing ceremony in a church.

 Most commonly only the bride gets a ring.
 The groom has to settle for the engagement ring he already has in his finger.
 The bridal couple will also get a Bible as a gift from the church and you’ll see the groom carry that when they exit the church.

-After the ceremony the guests often throw rice on the bridal couple when they walk or run the stairs out of the church.
+After the ceremony, the guests often throw rice on the bridal couple when they walk or run the stairs out of the church.
 The couple and their parents hurry to get to the venue where the festivities continue.
 The guests will follow them, often offering car drives to one another.

 The speeches will start after the main course.
-Usually the father of the bride begins.
-He is often followed by the groom’s father and the best man follow him with their speeches.
+Usually, the father of the bride begins.
+The groom’s father and the best man follow him with their speeches.
 Other friends and relatives may speak, too.
-When the cake has been cut and dessert eaten, the musical part of the festivities start with the wedding dance.
-In Finland it is very commonly a waltz.
+After the couple has cut the cake and guests have eaten the dessert, the musical part of the festivities starts with the wedding dance.
+In Finland, it is very commonly a waltz.

 Very often weddings in Finland include games in which the wedding couple star.
 For example, the bride may be “kidnapped” by the grooms’ friends.
 They may demand the groom to carry out funny tasks before he can get his bride back.
 The maid of honor and the best man are often in charge of this type of programming.